Architecture Overview

 Arc Integration

-Arc is a high-performance time-series database that stores all memory events.
+Arc is a high-performance analytical database that stores all memory events.
 Memtrace uses Arc's columnar storage format (Parquet) for efficient time-windowed queries.

 Why Arc?